Stay in one of the many local B&Bs and small hotels in the town if you wish to get as close to the seafront as possible... Read more

 From there you will be in close vicinity to the beautiful beaches.
 Here, you will find big wide sands on the low tide on the Bristol Channel, as well as popular spots like the Seaquarium, The Winter Gardens Theatre, the Grand Pier and all the other seafront attractions.

-Weston-Super-Mare hotels are often smaller family run places, although there are budget hotels such as Travelodge and Premier Inn in the area.
+Weston-Super-Mare hotels are often smaller family-run places, although there are budget chain hotels, such as Travelodge and Premier Inn, in the area.
 Larger chains can be found in Bristol and Bath, just a short distance away.

 If something a little more grounded suits, you can take boat trips on the channel or enjoy the Marine Lake.
 Of course, for the kids you simply have to visit the recently refurbished Grand Pier, with its indoor funfair rides and games.
-Motorbike enthusiasts should aim for a Thursday night in the summer months when they can enjoy the "Weston Bike Nights" meetings, organised by the Royal British Legion.
+Motorbike enthusiasts should aim for a stay on a Thursday night in the summer months, when they can enjoy the "Weston Bike Nights" meetings, organised by the Royal British Legion.

 Again, expect hotels to fill up more on these dates.
 Of course, if it's the simpler things you are looking for, Weston-Super-Mare has a number of well-marked nature walks and trails that take in the natural beauty of the area, through the quiet Sand Bay or the indigenous, unspoilt woodlands.

 For those driving to Weston-Super-Mare, it is worth remembering that there is also plenty to do just outside of the central area.
 If you can, get out of town and visit the Fleet Air Arm Museum in Yeovilton, and Bristol for its museums, galleries and inland harbour, as well as the Bristol Suspension Bridge.
 The Roman Baths in Bath are also well worth your time.